 Loans are different from grants and scholarships because the money borrowed through a loan must be paid back with interest.
 Federal loans are provided by the United States Department of Education and are one of the many ways to fund your education and potentially qualify for on-campus federal work-study.

-To apply for federal loans, you’ll need to submit a Free Application for Federal Student Aid, known as FAFSA, by the deadlines listed below.
-Plan to submit your FAFSA every year you enroll in college, because your financial circumstances may have changed and, thus, your awarded amount could too.
+To apply for federal loans, you’ll need to submit a Free Application for Federal Student Aid (FAFSA) and include CCA's federal school code 001127.
+Plan to submit your FAFSA every year you enroll in college, because your financial circumstances may have changed and, thus, your financial aid offer could too.

-If you’re accepted for admission to CCA, you’ll receive an award letter in the mail that outlines your financial aid award package based on the information we received from your FAFSA.
+If you are admitted to CCA and have submitted your FAFSA including CCA's school code, you’ll receive a financial aid offer letter in the mail that outlines your financial aid offer based on the information we received from your FAFSA.
 From there, you’re allowed to accept, decline, or petition what you’ve been offered in federal student aid.

 FAFSA key dates

-Below are important deadlines for submitting a FAFSA application.
-Graduate and undergraduate students need to do this in order to be considered for federal financial aid (including loans and grants) as well as work-study and several types of institutional scholarships.
+Below are important deadlines for submitting a FAFSA.
+Graduate and undergraduate students who are U.S. citizens need to do this in order to be considered for federal financial aid (including loans and grants) as well as work-study and several types of institutional scholarships.
 Find the FAFSA form and steps to apply on the Federal Student Aid website from the U.S. Department of Education.
-FAFSA for the next academic year becomes available online Oct.
-1.

 Types of loan programs